-As a summer intern for OCT in 2013 and 2015, Steve focused primarily on land management, doing trail maintenance and habitat restoration.
-This experience enables him to “ground-truth” the land management work he now oversees as part of his broad responsibilities as director of the Trust.
-After graduating from Colby College, where he majored in Environmental Science with a conservation biology concentration, Steve spent two years in the sustainable seafood industry—as a commercial salmon fisherman in Southeast Alaska, head fishmonger at a Boston seafood market, and most recently an oyster farmer in Barnstable.
+Steve returned to OCT in 2018 to assume the post of director, after interning at the Trust in 2013 and 2015.
+As director, he has worked to prioritize land management and restoration needs on OCT properties, and helped determine where to direct the organization’s limited resources most efficiently toward these needs.
+As we seek to acquire new lands, Steve has worked to identify opportunities where land acquisition warrants the efforts and expense that these projects now demand.
+Another focus is continuing to grow the Trust’s membership as its scope of work expands.
+After graduating from Colby College, where he majored in Environmental Science with a concentration in conservation biology, Steve spent two years in the sustainable seafood industry—as a commercial salmon fisherman in Southeast Alaska, head fishmonger at a Boston seafood market, and an oyster farmer in Barnstable.
 He has also worked for Mass Audubon in Wellfleet as a coastal waterbird technician.
-He grew up north of Boston, spent childhood summers in Orleans, and is excited to have relocated to the Cape full-time.
-He assumed the post of director in early 2018.
+He grew up north of Boston, spent childhood summers in Orleans, and feels very fortunate to live and work on Cape Cod.

 As part of our long tradition of collaborating with AmeriCorps Cape Cod, the Trust’s staff receives invaluable support from an AmeriCorps Cape Cod volunteer.
-These hard-working and enthusiastic young people typically serve with OCT on one day a week for a year.
-Our current AmeriCorps volunteer is Courtney King.
+These hard-working and enthusiastic young people typically serve with OCT on one-two days a week for a year.

 Board of Trustees and Officers